dxw/playbook/src/govpress-unit/plugin-reviews.md

 A plugin inspection mostly involves checking these pattern matches to see if they represent real issues.

+## Checking for hosting-environment compatibility

+In addition to general security issues, the plugin should also be checked for likely incompatibilities with the hosting environment.

+These include, but are not limited to:

+* Direct calls to php files (i.e. in URLs) under `wp-content`.
+* Use of `/xmlrpc.php`.
+* Assumption the directories other than `wp-content/uploads` or `wp-content/cache` can be written to (unless otherwise configurable).
+* Use of PHP sessions (check for `session_start()`)
+* Assumption that `wp_` is the database prefix.
+* Assumption that `/wp-admin/admin-ajax.php` can be accessed by non-logged-in users.
+* Reliance on PHP modules other than those suggested by WordPress core.
+* Reliance on `.htaccess` files.
+* Features likely to take more than 30 seconds to output responses, even in the administrative interface.

 ## Writing up Inspections

 If the plugin is large (around 15,000 or more lines of code), start with a line